Skip to content

 There are multiple ways to solve this: either by using some form of direct connection between the cluster nodes that are handling the traffic, or by using an external pub/sub mechanism.
 This is sometimes called “adding a backplane” to your infrastructure, and is yet another moving part that makes scaling WebSockets difficult.

-See Chapter 5: WebSockets at Scale for a more in-depth read about the engineering challenges involved in scaling WebSockets.
-For production applications, you might want to consider using a realtime platform like Ably that handles the complexity of scaling WebSockets for you.
+See WebSockets at Scale for a more in-depth read about the engineering challenges involved in scaling WebSockets.
+For production applications, you might want to consider using a realtime platform like Ably that is architected for scaling WebSockets.